It’s time for another WWW Wednesday, a weekly meme hosted by Sam @ Taking On A World of Words, which means I’ll be answering these questions:

 Although I’m feeling like I’ve been reading much slower this month compared to other months, the daily heat has made my mind extremely sluggish and on top of an insane amount of work that I’m dealing with during the day, I’ve found that I just don’t have the energy to read more than one book at a time right now; so I’m currently only reading The Perks of Being A Wallflower by Stephen Chbosky.
 This is the first book I’ve chosen for the first challenge in Task 2 of the #Triwizardathon that’s happening this week!
 It’s a fast read although I did take a break last night as I found myself drowning in anxiety and this book didn’t seem to help stem it; but I’ve picked it back up again now!

 What will you read next?

 What are you currently reading?
-How’s your week going?
+How’s your week and reading going?

 PS.
 My site is undergoing some day-by-day construction at the moment so if you see anything weird with my usual graphics (headers and in-post), just know that I’m working on it!
 Sorry for the mess 🙂